seinan9/LSCDiscovery/README.md

 ### Prepare Data

+The minimum required data is a corpus pair C1, C2.
+The data can be prepared by running `bash scripts/prepare_data.sh <data_set_id> <path_corpus1> <path_corpus2>`.
+While the framework can be used for automatic discovery with only a single corpus pair, it is sub-optimal and hence not recommended.

-The minimum required data is the following:
+To recommend data is the following:
 1. lemmatized corpus pair (in .txt.gz format)
 2. raw corpus pair (in .txt.gz format)